lhs-open/lhs-guide/docs/index.md

 >2.
 Explain it is more practical to build small ML-LHS units rather than being bogged down in the grand LHS picture.
 >3.
 Propose a new "synthetic+real" strategy: simulate ML-LHS unit with synthetic patients first and then apply the process to build ML-LHS unit with real EHR data.

-Based on LHS experiments, I have made the following hypotheses to encourage more research on ML-LHS:
+The guide makes the following hypotheses about ML-LHS:

 >1.
 LHS Performance Hypothesis: Due to its inherent data-centric ML approach, ML-LHS can ultimately achieve high prediction performance (>95%) for most diseases and conditions.
 >2.
 LHS Equity Hypothesis: ML-LHS over hospital-led clinical research networks can effectively enable small clinics with seamlessly disseminated ML models and thus help reduce health care disparities in underserved populations.